AlexanderSWilliams/Anti-IP-License/README.md

 **Judicial Remedy**

-If You take any action to seek a judicial remedy relating to IP infringement in a Restricted object, then Your permissions Require that You Publicly License Your rights including the Restricted object.

-**Judicial Fees**

-If You take any action to enforce the terms of this license or to seek a judicial remedy relating to this license or any objects the Licensors have made Publicly available, then Your permissions Require that You accept that the prevailing party shall be entitled to recover its costs and expenses, including, without limitation, reasonable attorneys' fees and costs incurred in connection with such action, including any appeal of such action,
+If You take any action to enforce the terms of this license or to seek a judicial remedy relating to this license or any objects the Licensors have made Publicly available, then Your permissions Require that You a) Publicly License Your rights including any Restricted object(s) mentioned in your claim(s) and b) accept that the prevailing party shall be entitled to recover its costs and expenses, including, without limitation, reasonable attorneys' fees and costs incurred in connection with such action, including any appeal of such action,

 **Disclaimer**